-SOCIAL DISTANCING MEASURES WILL APPLY IN ALL AREAS OF THE MUSEUM.
+SOCIAL DISTANCING MEASURES ARE IN OPERATION IN ALL AREAS OF THE MUSEUM.

 Please note: Not all galleries of the museum will re-open.
 All areas on the first floor will remain closed for the time being.
 As are the public toilets.
 However, all exhibitions not re-opening are online for viewing.

 All our in-house research facilities are closed for the time being

 You can view our current exhibition below.
 Just click on the title or image

 Cork Public Museum is the oldest local authority museum in Ireland, celebrating its 75th anniversary in 2020.

 The museum is housed in two buildings: a mid-nineteenth century Georgian style house, and a modern extension that was opened in 2005.

 The ‘Old’ Museum Building